webpack/changelog-v5/README.md

 - `optimization.moduleIds` defaults to `deterministic` in production mode, instead of `size`
 - `optimization.chunkIds` defaults to `deterministic` in production mode, instead of `total-size`
 - `optimization.nodeEnv` defaults to `false` in `none` mode
+- `optimization.splitChunks` `minRemainingSize` defaults to `minSize` (since alpha.13)
+  - This will lead to less splitted chunks created in cases where the remaining part would be too small
 - `resolve(Loader).cache` defaults to `true` when `cache` is used
 - `resolve(Loader).cacheWithContext` defaults to `false`
 - ~`node.global` defaults to `false`~ (since alpha.4 removed)